dccelectronicsgermany/Embedded_Systems_Git_Team_C1./README.md

 5. Simulation and Results

-Screenshots or graphs from simulation runs
+Screenshots or graphics from simulation runs

 Discussion of performance and behavior